nginxinc/nginx-basics-workshops/README.md

 │    │    │        ├── ssl_a+_strong.conf.....Recommended SSL configuration for Based on SSL Labs A+ (https://www.ssllabs.com/ssltest/)
 │    │    │        ├── ssl_modern.conf........Recommended SSL configuration for Modern clients: TLS 1.3 and don't need backward compatibility
 │    │    │        └── ssl_old.conf...........SSL configuration for compatiblity ith a number of very old clients, and should be used only as a last resort
-│    │    ├── stream.conf.d/ #ADD your TCP and UDP Stream configurations here
+│    │    ├── stream.conf.d/ # TODO: ADD your TCP and UDP Stream configurations here
 │    │    └── nginx.conf .....................Main NGINX configuration file with global settings
 │    └── ssl/
 │          ├── nginx/ # NGINX Plus licenses